ShindouMihou/RoseDB/README.md

 and should be more than capable to process plenty of requests per second.

 ## ✨ Goal
-My primary goal/aim of this project is not to create the best database but a simple database that can get you up and running in literal mere seconds with little to no configuration at all.
+My primary goal/aim of this project is not to create a simple but decent database that can get you up and running in literal mere seconds with little to no configuration at all.

 Are you not convinced?
 Have a look at our no-configuration setup.